Over (Blake Shelton song): Music video

 The music video was directed by Roman White and premiered on June 15, 2012.

 Covers

-Terry McDermott covered the song in 3rd season on The Voice.
+Terry McDermott covered the song in the 3rd season of The Voice.

 Chart performance

 "Over" debuted at number 53 on the U.S. Billboard Hot Country Songs chart for the week of May 19, 2012.
 On the chart dated September 1, 2012, "Over" became Shelton's seventh consecutive number one single, and his twelfth overall.